Absolute value

 The absolute value of a number may be thought of as its distance from zero.

-In mathematics, the absolute value or modulus of a real number $x$, denoted $|x|$, is the non-negative value of $x$ without regard to its sign.
-Namely, $|x|=x$ if $x$ is a positive number, and $|x|=-x$ if $x$ is negative (in which case negating $x$ makes $-x$ positive), and $|0|=0$.
+In mathematics, the absolute value or modulus of a real number $x$, denoted $|x|$, is the (non-negative) magnitude of $x$ measured without regard to its sign.
+Namely, $|x|=x$ if $x$ is a positive number, and $|x|=-x$ if $x$ is negative (in which case $-x$ is positive), and $|0|=0$.
 For example, the absolute value of 3 is 3, and the absolute value of −3 is also 3.
 The absolute value of a number may be thought of as its distance from zero.

 Generalisations of the absolute value for real numbers occur in a wide variety of mathematical settings.
 For example, an absolute value is also defined for the complex numbers, the quaternions, ordered rings, fields and vector spaces.
 The absolute value is closely related to the notions of magnitude, distance, and norm in various mathematical and physical contexts.

 Terminology and notation

 In 1806, Jean-Robert Argand introduced the term module, meaning unit of measure in French, specifically for the complex absolute value, and it was borrowed into English in 1866 as the Latin equivalent modulus.
 The term absolute value has been used in this sense from at least 1806 in French and 1857 in English.
+(Note: The oldest citation in the 2nd edition of the Oxford English Dictionary is from 1907.
+The term absolute value is also used in contrast to relative value.)
 The notation |x|, with a vertical bar on each side, was introduced by Karl Weierstrass in 1841.
 Other names for absolute value include numerical value and magnitude.
 The absolute value of $x$ has also been denoted $\operatorname{abs} x$ in some mathematical publications, and in spreadsheets, programming languages, and computational software packages, the absolute value of $x$ is generally represented by abs(x), or a similar expression, as it has been since the earliest days of high-level programming languages.

 The vertical bar notation also appears in a number of other mathematical contexts: for example, when applied to a set, it denotes its cardinality; when applied to a matrix, it denotes its determinant.
 Vertical bars denote the absolute value only for algebraic objects for which the notion of an absolute value is defined, notably an element of a normed division algebra, for example, a real number, a complex number, or a quaternion.
 A closely related but distinct notation is the use of vertical bars for either the Euclidean norm or sup norm of a vector in $\R^n$, although double vertical bars with subscripts ($\|\cdot\|_2$ and $\|\cdot\|_\infty$, respectively) are a more common and less ambiguous notation.